Shelbournator/thoughts/_posts/2026-03-06-the-architecture-of-the-rational-mind.md

 description: "Why the 'Spock' model of rationality is a category error.
 Mapping the feedback loops between Reason, Emotion, and Wisdom."
 ---

-"Rationality" is a technical term, but in everyday language, people hear something closer to "being coldly logical."
+In everyday language, when people hear rationality, they hear something like "being coldly logical."

 When we describe a "rational person," we typically imagine someone who:
 *   Thinks logically.